mohkale/mohkale.gitlab.io/src/content/cheatsheet/_index.md

   anchor_links: true
   # latex, render latex at runtime using mathjax
   latex: true
+  # configure rendering of the title element
+  title:
+    # when true the title is ommitted from the page
+    hidden: true
+    # override the title that's shown, the page title
+    # is still .Title
+    display: "New title"
 ```

 For demonstration purposes, each of these have been toggled to their non-default